xavibenjamin/brightpixels.blog/_posts/2016-09-22-speaking-most-clearly-when-not-speaking-at-all-by-jeffrey-zeldman.markdown

 ---
-title: Speaking Most Clearly When Not Speaking At All by Jeffrey Zeldman
+title: Speaking Most Clearly When Not Speaking At All
 date: 2016-09-22 10:24:00 -05:00
-tags:
-- personal
+categories:
-- writing
+- Writing
-layout: post
-custom_type: link
 link_url: http://www.zeldman.com/2016/08/09/hear-the-silence/
 ---